check status

 setup

-This function sets up the parameters we need for transfers then deploy ERC20 on L1 and L2.
+This function sets up the parameters we need for transfer.

 crossChainMessenger = new mantleSDK.CrossChainMessenger({